MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 # Upgrade the Dynamics 365 Guides solution

-The May release of Dynamics 365 Guides includes updates for creating anchors (previously known as markers).
-To take advantage of the new anchoring features, you must update the Dynamics 365 Guides solution.
+The May release of Dynamics 365 Guides includes improvements for creating anchors (previously known as "alignment").
+To take advantage of the new anchoring improvements, you must update the Dynamics 365 Guides solution.

 To upgrade the solution: